Skip to main content

 Applicants from a recognised majority English speaking countries (MESCs) do not need to meet these requirements.

 You will find more information on country-specific entry requirements in the International section of our website.

 Find your country:

 The teaching on the course is very much in line with the 3D Design Department ethos, involving studio practice, research, workshops, guest lecturers and visiting lecturers, who enrich the provision.
 We also have rich blended learning content.

 When not attending timetabled sessions you will be expected to continue learning independently through self-study.
 This typically will involve reading journal articles and books, working on individual and group projects, undertaking preparing coursework assignments and presentations, and preparing for exams.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS, the online virtual learning platform.

 At Kingston University, we know that postgraduate students have particular needs and therefore we have a range of support available to help you during your time here.

-On average 25% of your time is spent in timetabled teaching and learning activity.
+On average 25% of your time is spent in timetabled learning and teaching activity.

-You will have 2 days a week teaching.
+You will have two days a week teaching.